-The Henry A. Murray Research Center promotes the use of existing social science data to explore human development in the context of social change.
-The Murray Center data archive is unique in that it holds many longitudinal studies, and that it includes not only quantitative data, but also qualitative materials such as case histories, open-ended interviews, and audio and video tapes.
-An online "application for data use" can be found under Policies.
+The Henry A. Murray Research Archive holds many longitudinal studies, and that it includes not only quantitative data, but also qualitative materials such as case histories, open-ended interviews, and audio and video tapes.

 IISS Armed Conflict Database (ACD) (The International Institute for Strategic Studies)

 The International Institute for Strategic Studies was founded in the UK in 1958 with a focus on nuclear deterrence and arms control.
 It is known for its annual Military Balance assessment of countries' armed forces.
 Its Armed Conflict Database (ACD) monitors armed conflicts worldwide, focusing on political, military and humanitarian trends in current conflicts, whether they are local rebellions, long-term insurgencies, civil wars or inter-state conflicts.
 The statistics, data and reports in the ACD date back to 1997.
 Licensed users can generate reports and download data as well as browse year-by-year analyses and fact sheets.